TERMS TO CONSIDER

 Question 2

-How did economic, geographic, and social factors encourage the growth of slavery as an important part of the economy of the southern colonies between 1607 and 1775?
+How did economic, geographic, and social factors encourage the growth of slavery as an important part of

 2002 FORM A. PART B